 The Latest: Authorities ID 2 men, woman found dead in home

-BOULDER, Colo. - The Latest on the killings of three people in a home in the foothills northwest of Denver : The Boulder County Coroner's Office has identified the three people found slain in a home in the foothills northwest of Denver.
+The Latest on the killings of three people in a home in the foothills northwest of Denver : The Boulder County Coroner's Office has identified the three people found slain in a home in the foothills northwest of Denver.
+The office says the victims are Wallace White, 54, of Golden, Colorado; Kelly Sloat-White, 56, also of Golden; and Emory Fraker, 39, of Broomfield, Colorado.

 Add your comments below